nathanbuckley-zz/HTMLEmailTestCLT/README.md

 ###  Before usage

 **Before use edit the config file to contain details needed**

-> if installed globally config file can be found:
-> /usr/local/lib/node_modules/etest/conf.json
+> Can retrive current conf.json (config file) directory
+> with command -S or --ShowConf
-> to edit in console use command:
+> Once you have directory open and edit in your fav text editor
-> **vim node_modules/etest/lib/conf.json**

 Details you add to the transport protocal will be used for sending the messages test.
 Inbox's that can be used by default and are supported by nodemailer  **(Service names are case insensitive):**